Workshop Financial Know How

 • make suggestions

-• be sensitive to the emotional state of your partner
+• be sensitive to the feelings and needs of your partner

 • listen to suggestions from your partner